Nissan Altima years to avoid — most common problems

 It is essential to swap out a damaged catalytic converter as soon as possible.
 Otherwise, the catalyst’s components can be dragged into the engine and damage its internal components, costing you another pricey repair.

-Which Nissan Altima years to avoid?
+Worst Nissan Altima years to avoid

-Third-generation Altima (2002 and 2005 model years)
+Third-generation Altima (2002, 2003 and 2005 model years)

 The Nissan Altima’s problems began with the 2002 model, which became notorious for engine problems.
 These problems were attributed to the engines using too much oil.